Apologizing does not always mean that you are wrong and the other person is right; it just means that you value your relationship more than your ego.

 If you did something wrong, and you are ready to take full responsibility for it, then you should state that in your apology.
 Something such as

 I am sorry about my attitude last night.
-I know what I did was wrong, and I certainly should not have done that
+I know what I did was wrong, and I certainly should not have done thatis appropriate in this case.

 I can't believe I reacted that way yesterday.
-Please tell me what I can do to make it up to you
+Please tell me what I can do to make it up to youis great when it comes to making restitution.

 Sometimes we do something after we lose our temper, or when we get stressed, that is not acceptable; and we feel that don't want to repeat that ever again.
 How to apologize in that particular situation?
 Simply by expressing the desire to change the behavior.
 Here is an example: